shantoroy/shantoroy.github.io/_posts/2021-06-05-intro-to-reinforcement-learning-part3-RL-types.md

 toc_icon: "heart"
 ---

+In the previous posts, we have learned the [Basic Concepts](https://shantoroy.com/reinforcement-learning/intro-to-reinforcement-learning-part1-basic-concepts/) and [Key Ter]

 Q-learning is a value-based Reinforcement learning where Q-values are used to determine action in a particular state.
 The Q-values are updated iteratively and the maximum Q-value defines the action-policy at each state.